-No matter how long you’ve been skiing, the question of how to score discount skiing deals and where to find discount lift tickets & how to save on ski lift fees is always top of mind.
-With lift tickets hitting a record high this 2019 winter season (a day pass at Vail Mountain and Beaver Creek now goes for $209!) discount lift tickets are certainly in high demand.
+No matter how long you’ve been skiing, the question of how to score discount skiing deals and where to find discount lift tickets is always top of mind.
+With the cost of lift tickets hitting a record high this winter season, cheap lift tickets are certainly in high demand.

 Where to Buy Discount Lift Tickets Online

-Most everyone is purchasing ski lift tickets online, which can be convenient but can sometimes mean sifting through hundreds of search results and feeling conflicted about what’s really the best offer out there.
+Most everyone is purchasing ski lift tickets online, which can be convenient but also sometimes mean sifting through dozens of search results and feeling conflicted about what’s really the best offer out there.
 Cut through the noise with these trusted websites to find cheap lift tickets:

-If you have an REI Co-op membership you can also get discount lift tickets of up to 50% off.
-Deals include any time tickets, single or multi-day passes, night skiing, family and even some with ski rentals included.
-They offer discount lift tickets for resorts all over the country including popular resorts such as Big Bear and Mountain High in California, so head to their discount ski ticket site, to find your favorite spot.
+If you have an REI Co-op membership, you can get discount lift tickets for up to 50% off.
+Deals include any time tickets, single or multi-day passes, night skiing, family passes, etc. – some deals may even include ski rentals.
+REI offers discount lift tickets for resorts all over the country including popular resorts such as Big Bear and Mountain High in California, so head to their discount ski ticket site to find a good deal.

 Liftopia is easily the most popular marketplace for skiers to find discount lift tickets to nearly every ski resort in the country.
 Liftopia has deals for over 250 mountains and you can even score deals in lodging – this is my go-to website for finding discount skiing deals.

 The caveat: you’ll need to choose a specific date and there are NO refunds (at least through Liftopia).
 However, the resort may offer a voucher if they are closed due to inclement weather.

 Don’t forget that you can actually buy discount lift tickets from the mountain, and there are usually savings if you buy online.
-Some resorts also offer night skiing (3pm or 4pm – on) if you’re up for a few chilly laps.
+Some resorts also offer night skiing (3pm or 4pm onward) if you’re up for a few chilly laps.
 Others have exclusive deals if you sign up for their newsletter or buy some version of a season pass since many offer different tiers.
 It’s worth checking out your local or preferred mountain’s website to see if they offer anything specific to them.

 One last tip for buying discount lift tickets directly from the mountain is to buy early.
 Many mountains offer discounts if you buy online in advance, particularly for mid-week.